connation/heresdk/README.md

+# To run the project
+Extract the heresdk.zip file in the root directory of the project

 # HERE SDK for Flutter (Navigate Edition) - Version 4.19.3.0

 The HERE SDK for Flutter enables you to build powerful map applications for iOS and Android from a single code base.
 Bundled along with it are many HERE assets from the [HERE platform](https://www.here.com/products/platform) incorporating microservices and highly modularized components.